thorlindberg/thesis/dissertation/8-1 results-syntax.md

 There are two valid approaches to instantiating extended types:

-*Array of objects*.
+"Array of objects".
 Each object contains the extended type value and its required properties.
 The advantage of this approach is that each object contains an extended type, but this also increases the chance of syntax errors.
 This is ideal when an array contains multiple types.

-*Object with array of objects*.
+"Object with array of objects".
 The object contains the extended type value and a "values" array containing objects with required properties.
 The advantage of this approach is that the extended type is instantitated once, resulting in an inferred type for objects in "values".
 This is ideal when an array only contains one type.

 ```
 // array of objects